Market Times:

 Some of the bitcoin whales are very active on social media, announcing all their major activities in space through their handles.
 They share their opinions, investment strategies, and the bitcoin market.
 Small traders and observers can infer some insights from their potential trading activities and use this information.

-Search for large transaction
+Search for large transactions

 Large trades made by whales frequently cause abrupt drops or increases in price.
 When a large amount of cryptocurrency moves, it is usually because whales are transferring it between wallets or exchanges.
 Bitcoin’s public ledger can help access all whale transactions and identify large amounts of Bitcoin being moved.